-The academic year in Belgium starts in September and consists of two semesters, autumn semester and spring semester.
+The academic year in Belgium starts in September and consists of two semesters, the autumn and spring semesters.

-Autumn semester lasts till the end of January, spring semester starts on the second Monday of February and lasts till the end of June.
-Both periods consist of educational activities including the evaluation of learning outcomes, the announcement and debriefing of the examination results.
-Students who fail to pass in the first and second examination period may enroll for the third examination period that runs from the middle of August till the middle of September.
+The Autumn semester lasts till the end of January, and the spring semester starts on the second Monday of February and lasts till the end of June.
+Both periods consist of educational activities, including evaluating learning outcomes and the examination results' announcement and debriefing.
+Students who fail to pass in the first and second examination periods may enrol for the third examination period, which runs from the middle of August to the middle of September.

-- Christmas holidays: 2 weeks at the end of December, beginning of January
+- Christmas holidays: 2 weeks at the end of December and the beginning of January

 - One week between the first and the second semester